Anteru/kyla/doc/source/index.rst

 * ``kui``, the kyla UI.
 This is a small UI which can perform an installation, up/downgrades, and configure operations.
 * ``pykyla``, the kyla utility library.
 A Python module which facilitates the repository description creation.
 * ``libkyla``, the core library which contains all processing logic. ``libkyla`` provides a C API for clients for integration.

-For a quick start, check out the :doc:`tutorial`.
-For a deeper introduction, head over to the :doc:`concepts`.